aappleby/matcheroni/README.md

 Recursive matchers create recursive code that can explode your call stack.

 Left-recursive matchers can get stuck in an infinite loop - this is true with most versions of Parsing Expression Grammars, it's a fundamental limitation of the algorithm.

-Parsers generated with a real parser generator will probably be faster.

 # A Particularly Large Matcheroni Pattern